 The Analog Channel Select (CHS) bits determine which channel is connected to the Sample-and-Hold circuit for conversion.
 When switching channels, it is recommended to add an acquisition delay before starting the next conversion.
-Refer to 27.2 ADC Operation for more information.
+Refer to the ADC Operation section for more information.

-Important: To reduce the chance of measurement error, it is recommended to discharge the Sample-and-Hold capacitor when switching between ADC channels by starting a conversion on a channel connected to $V{SS}$ and terminating the conversion after the acquisition time has elapsed.
+Important: To reduce the chance of measurement error, it is recommended to discharge the Sampleand-Hold capacitor when switching between ADC channels by starting a conversion on a channel connected to $V{SS}$ and terminating the conversion after the acquisition time has elapsed.
 If the ADC does not have a dedicated $V{SS}$ input channel, a free input channel can be connected to $V{SS}$ and used in place of the dedicated input channel.